 He then completed a tour of Hairspray – The Arena Spectacular, as Seaweed cover and played Marilyn King/ Cook in the immersive cabaret hit, Hidden Sydney – The Glittering Mile.

-In 2017, David played a starring role as Thuy/Engineer Cover in Packemin’s Production of Miss Saigon and last year featured in the world premiere of Muriel’s Wedding – The Musical with Sydney Theatre Company/ Global Creatures.
-David is currently performing again in Muriel’s Wedding – The Musical’s return season, back due to popular demand.
+In 2017, David played a starring role as Thuy/Engineer Cover in Packemin’s Production of Miss Saigon.
+The following year David featured in the world premiere of Muriel’s Wedding – The Musical with Sydney Theatre Company/ Global Creatures.

 Due to popular demand, Muriel’s Wedding – The Musical’s made it’s return season last year with David in the role of Akira and Swing.